cfeenstra67/sqlauthz/README.md

     - Schema permissions - `"usage"`

 - `resource` - This can represent either a **table** or a **schema**.
 The semantics are different for tables and schema, described below:
     - **table** - Can be compared directly with strings.
-When comparing directly table names must be fully qualified. e.g. `resource == "someschema.sometable"`
+When comparing directly table names must be schema-qualified. e.g. `resource == "someschema.sometable"`
         - `resource.type` - Equal to `"table"`, e.g. `resource.type == "table"`
         - `resource.name` - The table name, without schema, e.g. `resource.name == "sometable"`
         - `resource.schema` - The schema name, e.g. `resource.schema == "someschema"`
         - `resource.col` - Filter which columns the permission applies to, e.g. `resource.col in ["col1", "col2"]`
-        - `resource.row.<col>` - Filter which rows the permission applies to via row-level security policies, e.g. `resource.row.id = 12`.
+        - `resource.row.<col>` - Filter which rows the permission applies to via row-level security policies, e.g. `resource.row.id == 12`.
     - **schema** - Cab be compared directly with strings, e.g. `resource == "someschema"`
         - `resource.type` - Equal to `"schema"`, e.g. `resource.type == "schema"`
         - `resource.name` - Equal to the schema name, e.g. `resource.name == "someschema"`